SAUND

 Their dramatic competition captured national and international attention and engaged America in a conversation about political representation that has strong parallels to what women and people of color face today.

-A nonpartisan perspective on this surprisingly overlooked story of political inclusion will highlight the intersection of varied considerations of ethnicity, gender, wealth and belonging as we consider how to vote in 2024.
+A nonpartisan perspective on this surprisingly overlooked story of political inclusion will highlight the intersection of varied considerations of ethnicity, gender, wealth and belonging as we consider how to vote in 2024 and as we commemorate the U.S. Semiquincentennial in 2026.